samuel-jimenez/GramEditor/docs/index.md

 - [Windows](./windows.md)
 - [Linux](./linux.md)

+## Legal note on accepting contributions

+If you have previously installed Zed and agreed to their license agreement, you may be legally prevented from contributing to Gram despite the open source license of the code.
+I am not a lawyer and I suspect that the license that they use would not hold up at least in European court, but I don't know.
+For that exact reason, I never agreed to their license.
+This is the main reason this fork even exists.

+If you do want to contribute patches, you will have to accept full responsibility for ensuring and warranting that you are legally allowed to do so.

+## You are the community

+Gram is proudly open source, in spirit, not just in words.
+That said, we have strong opinions about what we want to include in the editor.
+For example, the main reason for this fork from Zed is to remove certain "features" that we disagree with, morally.
+However, you are of course free to make it your own in any way you see fit.

+I don't use AI and if you submit a patch created with AI I might reject it (especially if it doesn't work and you can't explain or fix it).
+That said, the upstream Zed project does use it, so this project is not AI free in any sense.

+There is no official discord or reddit community.

 ## Extensions

-> [!NOTE]
-> The Zed extension system relies on a closed-source server
-> component, which is stripped from Gram.
-Instead, all
+> The Zed extension system relies on a closed-source server component, which is
-> extensions have to be built from source.
+> stripped from Gram.
+Instead, all extensions have to be built from source.
-> Currently, there is no extension registry so the extensions
+> Currently, there is no extension registry so the extensions have to be
-> have to be installed either via the suggestion popups or
+> installed either via the suggestion popups or an URL and WASM extensions need
-> an URL.
+> rustup installed in order to compile.

 - [Overview](./extensions.md)
 - [Installing Extensions](./extensions/installing-extensions.md)